 - Statistical mechanics

-It is the study of nature of heat, modes of transfer and effects of heat.
+It is the study of the nature of heat, modes of transfer, and effects of heat.

 It is the study of physical aspects of sound waves, their production, properties, and applications.

-It is the study of physical aspects of light, its properties and use of optical instruments.
+It is the study of physical aspects of light, its properties, and the use of optical instruments.